turbot/guardrails-docs/README.md

 ## Open Source & Contributing

 This repository is published under the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 Contributors must sign our [Contributor License Agreement](https://turbot.com/open-source#cla) as part of their first pull request.
 We look forward to collaborating with you!

-[Guardrails](https://turbot.com/guardrails) is a product produced from this open source software, exclusively by [Turbot HQ, Inc](https://turbot.com).
-It is distributed under our commercial terms.
-Others are allowed to make their own distribution of the software, but they cannot use any of the Turbot trademarks, cloud services, etc. You can learn more in our [Open Source FAQ](https://turbot.com/open-source).